Vinniezorp/ZO-RP-OMP-VIN-SCRAPYARD/README.md

 - [sscanf v2.13.8](https://github.com/Y-Less/sscanf/releases/tag/v2.13.8)
   - I advise using the component version, putting the .dll/.so in the OMP components folder.

 I use [VSCodium](https://vscodium.com/) for my IDE of choice when coding PAWN, with the [PAWN Tools](https://open-vsx.org/extension/southclaws/vscode-pawn) extension.
-This repository includes the .vscode folder, which has the tasks.json file for setting up the ability to compile the game mode from within VSCodium using CTRL + LEFT SHIFT + B.
+This repository includes the .vscode folder, which has the tasks.json file for setting up the ability to compile the game mode from within VSCodium using CTRL + LEFT SHIFT + B. You can use VsCode as well if you wish as it's basically the same IDE but with added Microsoft telemetry.

 Finally, the Zombie skins used in the game were downloaded from [here](https://libertycity.net/files/gta-san-andreas/185232-skiny-zombi-san-andreas.html).
 The skins originally came from a singleplayer mod called Zombie Andreas Complete.
-I have not included the skins used on the server here, as they were not created by us.
-The skins can be added to the root of the models folder in your local test server; you will have to change their names to match those found in the artconfig.txt (or change the artconfig.txt in your local version, either or)!